meighanv/04-Logic-Pseudocode_IDEs/01_pseudocode/01_Overview_Checkpoints.md

 1.1 What is a program?
 A set of instructions that execute a complete task

 1.2 What is hardware?
+The physical components of the computer

 1.3 List the five major components of a computer system.
+Inpu, Output, CPU, Main Memory, Secondary storage

 1.4 What part of the computer actually runs programs?
+CPU

 1.5 What part of the computer serves as a work area to store a program and its data while the program is running?
+Main Memory

 1.6 What part of the computer holds data for long periods of time, even when there is no power to the computer?